 Explore DebtBusters' solutions for reducing your interest rates and unlocking cash.Find out more

-This can take time and will cost you more money due to legal fees, as well as potential debt counselling fees, if changes in budgets and proposals are required.
+This can take time and will cost you more money due to legal fees, as well as potential debt counselling fees if changes in budgets and proposals are required.

-Please note that home loans complicate the process, as if it is a joint bond, both you and your husband would have signed surety and the bank that has given you the home loan will not care whether or not you are divorced.
+Home loans complicate the process, as if it is a joint bond, both you and your partner would have signed a surety and the bank that has given you the home loan will not care whether or not you are divorced.

 If you are under debt counselling with DebtBusters, it is vital that you notify them about your divorce as soon as possible.